KF Aerospace connects all employees with JostleTV

 KF Aerospace (KF Aero) is one of Canada’s largest and most advanced aerospace companies, specializing in a wide range of aviation services.
 They offer aircraft maintenance and modifications, air cargo operations, aircraft leasing, and train pilots for the Royal Canadian Airforce.

 Back in 2014, the majority of KF Aero’s business was moving overnight deliveries for a courier service.
-Knowing they were at risk of losing this courier contract and with it a large part of their business, KF Aero wanted to proactively find a tool to make communicating with employees across all 10 locations easier and more reliable.
-At the time, most employees didn’t even have a business email, and posting a memo on the bulletin board (their process at the time) meant leadership was never sure if their messages were being read.
+Knowing they were at risk of losing this courier contract, and with it a large part of their business, KF Aero wanted to proactively find a tool to make communicating with employees across all 10 locations easier and more reliable.
+Back then, most employees didn’t even have a business email, and posting a memo on the bulletin board (their process at the time) meant leadership was never sure if their messages were being read.

 “Before Jostle, most employees at our organization didn’t even have emails.
 Important news just got posted to our bulletin board, and we’d cross our fingers hoping that someone would read it.”